7 inspirational scientists that you've probably never heard of...

 Known for: Leprosy treatment

-Ball was an American chemist who developed the “Ball Method”, the most effective treatment for leprosy during the early 20th century.
+Ball was an American chemist and a very interesting scientist, who developed the “Ball Method”, the most effective treatment for leprosy during the early 20th century.
 She was the first woman and first African American to receive a Master’s degree from the University of Hawaii and was also the university’s first female and first African American professor.

 Her revolutionary research on leprosy went unpublished after she sadly died at the young age of 24.
 In a shocking turn of events, another chemist, Arthur L. Dean, stole her work, published her findings without giving her credit and named the technique after himself.
 It took until 1922 for the history books to be corrected and for Ball to receive published credit for her work.